 I mean, how cool is that?
 (Actually, it’s only cool if you’re out of the water, and warm when you’re in it – the springs spout out at about 51C degrees.)

 I was sooo tempted to go back to Bad Ragaz, an elegant spa towards St. Moritz on the eastern side of Switzerland, but I was determined to try somewhere new.

 “If I wasn’t trying to cure up my back, I’m not sure I’d choose a spa for a vacation,” he said on our first morning in Leukerbad.

-I stared at him dagger eyed.
+I stared at my new husband dagger eyed.
 That statement is right up there with him telling my brother-in-law and sister that “he didn’t believe in spas.”
 This was about 4 years ago and I thought I’d converted him by now.
 You really do learn a lot about someone once you’re married.

 “Well there goes about 100 hours of planning,” I said.
 Honestly, if he didn’t want a spa holiday he should have put a little work into the itinerary.
-Doesn’t he know better than to leave a honeymoon trip to Europe in the hands of a spa writer?
+Doesn’t he know better than to leave a honeymoon trip to Europe in the hands of a spa fanatic?

 Besides, here’s the thing about a spa vacation.
 You don’t have to spa all the time.
 (Just most of it if you’re lucky, but don’t tell Mark I said that.)